Regulations & Current Topics

 Current topics – STS for synthetic CRS

-In July 2020, the European Commission (“EC”) published its report supporting the establishment of a framework for ‘Simple, Transparent and Standardised’ (“STS”) securitisations, applicable to balance sheet synthetic securitisation (“BSSS”), which is the technical legal term for CRS.
-This followed on a report by the European Banking Authority, published in May 2020, which is also supportive.
-In the next few months, this proposal will be discussed in the European Council and the European Parliament.
+In April 2021, the framework for ‘Simple, Transparent and Standardised’ (“STS”) securitisations, became applicable to balance sheet synthetic securitisation (“BSSS”), which is the technical legal term for CRS.
+This followed after reports from the European Commission (“EC”) and the European Banking Authority which were supportive of this change.

-As an adamant supporter of healthy transaction structures, we strongly encourage this development and are keen to contribute to the establishment and implementation of the STS criteria for CRS transactions.
+As an adamant supporter of healthy transaction structures, we strongly encourage this development and are keen to continue contributing to improvement of the STS criteria for CRS transactions.
 We believe key features of any healthy and sustainable investment class are that it is relatively easy to understand and manage, which is closely aligned with the objectives of STS.
 In our view, the CRS transactions that we have invested in to date already broadly follow the spirit of STS.

-We are of the opinion that adopting STS standards should be stimulated by introducing differentiated capital weights for STS compliant synthetic securitisations, in combination with strong risk alignment by the bank.
-Please see below for more background.
-In addition, we strongly believe that the cash proceeds of a STS compliant synthetic securitisation should be collateralised in order to mitigate bank counterparty credit risk.
+The current STS standards allow for cash proceeds of STS compliant synthetic securitisations to be held on deposit by the risk sharing bank, albeit under conditions.
+We believe strongly that these cash proceeds should always be collateralised in order to mitigate bank counterparty credit risk.
 More details on collateralisation of investment notional can be found here.